About the Early Learning Network – Early Learning Network

 5 Research Teams

-Five research teams are conducting in-depth, exploratory research in areas that provide preschool opportunities for children from disadvantaged backgrounds.
+Five research teams conducted in-depth, exploratory research in areas that provide preschool opportunities for children from marginalized backgrounds.

 Learn More